 6 Fun strategies for teaching reading comprehension

 Building a proper baseline knowledge for reading comprehension and writing impacts all parts of learning.
-Through quality resources and strategies, you can create reading and writing lessons fit for your students.
+Through quality resources and strategies, you can create reading and writing lessons that fit your students’ needs.
 Explore how to teach developmentally appropriate and engaging English and language arts skills such as phonics, fluency, reading comprehension, decoding, and more.

-Teaching reading comprehension and writing skills through technology call for innovation and creativity; luckily, thinking on one’s feet and problem-solving come naturally to teachers.
-Nearpod takes much of the guesswork out of creating and teaching quality reading and writing skills lessons.
+Teaching reading comprehension strategies and writing skills through technology calls for innovation and creativity; luckily, thinking on one’s feet and problem-solving come naturally to teachers.
+Nearpod takes much of the guesswork out of creating and teaching students quality reading and writing skills lessons.
+According to an ESSA Level II study, 5th and 8th-grade students who used Nearpod had higher English Language Arts (ELA) achievement compared to similar students in their grade level who did not use it.
 These 6 tips for teaching reading and writing in the classroom are quick and easy, but they also add quality content and student control to any ELA block.
 To access the activities and lessons mentioned here, sign up for free below to get started!

 What resources can I use to teach reading comprehension using technology?